AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 ## Changelog

+- 2022-08-27: Add content advisory
 - 2022-08-26: Stable Diffusion branch merged into upstream `dalle-flow`.
 Added docker installation instructions.
 - 2022-08-24: Added k_lms and other k-diffusion samplers, with k-lms now the default.
 DDIM is still electable with "(sampler=ddim)" argument.

+## Content advisory

+This bot does not come equipped with a NSFW filter for content and will make any content out of the box.
+Please be sure to read and agree with the [license for the weights](https://github.com/CompVis/stable-diffusion/blob/main/LICENSE), as well as the [MIT license](https://en.wikipedia.org/wiki/MIT_License), and abide by all applicable laws and regulations in your respective area.

 ## Installation